open-life-science/open-life-science.github.io/_ols-1/week17.md

 - Learn about giving and receiving feedback and conduct rehearsal for the final presentation from the project leads registered in Group 2

 # Before this meeting
-- Come prepared to share a 3 mins presentation of your project
+- Come prepared to share a 5 mins presentation of your project
-- Your presentation can be in the form of a demo, short 1-2 slides presentation or a walk through your website
+- Your presentation can be in the form of a demo, short 1-2 slides presentation or walk through your website
-- This should only be a highlight and not the entire presentation
+- This could also be only be the highlights from your presentation

 # Resources
 - [Notes](https://docs.google.com/document/d/1PG3jXV1A9OjFR1EEZ0rNafbD-oJdp3R4rGL2VzPbAaA/edit?usp=sharing)